strangerstudios/paid-memberships-pro/readme.txt

 3. Use Discount Codes to offer access at lower prices for special customers.

 == Changelog ==
+= 1.4.3 =
+* Fixed a bunch of notices and warnings on discount codes page in admin.
+* Added hooks for changing the discount code page: pmpro_save_discount_code_level, pmpro_save_discount_code, pmpro_discount_code_after_settings, pmpro_discount_code_after_level_settings.
+Look them up in discountcodes.php to see how they work.
+* Updated pmpro_send_html(), which filters emails, to use wpautop instead of nl2br.
+This will fix any extra double spacing you may have noticed in your emails.
+* Added a stripslashes around the membership level confirmation text on the confirmation page.
+Extra slashes were breaking links, etc.
+* Added membership level to subject of checkout confirmation email sent to admins.

 = 1.4.2 =
 * Fixed bug that was added slashes into a level's description and confirmation when saving.
 * Removed wp_editor use is the blog is running a version of WordPress < 3.3.
 (Note: We will only officially support the latest version of WordPress with each release.)